scribbletune/scribbletune.com/_pages/midi.md

 <a href="blob:http://yourDomainOrLocalhost/5f9aa791-3509-4584-81aa-656c74597e98" download="music.mid">Download MIDI file</a>
 ```

 You can append this to any HTML node in your page.

-[v3.6.0](https://cdnjs.com/libraries/scribbletune) may not be available on CDNjs yet.
-Hence you must use the [dist/scribbletune.js](https://raw.githubusercontent.com/scribbletune/scribbletune/master/dist/scribbletune.js) file to get this functionality in the mean time.
 To change the text within the `HTMLAnchorElement`, simply use `innerText` on the returned element.

-If you dont want this `HTMLAnchorElement`, then continute passing `null` as the second argument.
+If you dont want this `HTMLAnchorElement`, then pass `null` as the second argument.
 It will return `bytes` and you can wire up the download funtionality the way you like.
 Here is a reference you can follow:

 ```
 // Sample Clip that renders the C Major scale